beto-rodriguez/LiveCharts2/docs/samples/lines/zoom/template.md

 {{~ if desktop ~}}

 :::tip
-In desktop, use the mouse wheel to zoom in/out, hold click and drag to move the view (panning).
+On **Windows**, use the mouse wheel to zoom in/out, hold click and drag to move the view (panning).
+On **MacOS** pinch the trackpad in/out or slide vertically a finger(s) on a magic mouse to zoom in/out, hold click and drag to move the view (panning).
 :::

 {{~ end ~}}

 {{~ if mobile ~}}

-:::info
+:::tip
-In touch devices, pinch the screen in/out to zoom, hold tap and drag to move the view (panning).
+On touch devices, pinch the screen in/out to zoom, hold tap and drag to move the view (panning).
 :::

 {{~ end ~}}

 ## View model